Abuton/LoanPredictor/README.md

 Streamlit App was Built to Expose the Model into production The following Steps were taking

-- Model was Built and was pickled
+- Model was Built and was pickled using the sklearn library
-- A frontend view was designed to collect input data
+- A frontend view was designed to collect input data using streamlit
 - Web App was deployed using Streamlit Sharing

 Data Source [here](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/?utm_source=blog&utm_medium=model_depoyment_using_streamlit#ProblemStatement)